erzz/workflows/CONTRIBUTING.md

 All contributions are welcome via a Pull Request either from a branch of this repository or your own fork.

 Creation of a Pull Request does not mean it will be accepted!
 Please don't take it personally if a PR is rejected or changes are requested!
-Even PR's that are rejected contribute to the pool of ideas and requirements floating around and it can be a matter of personal preference in the end.
+Even pull requests that are rejected contribute to the pool of ideas and requirements floating around and it can be a matter of personal preference in the end.

 This project is rather opinionated in the end and that's because its used heavily in my own day job.